-- 1. Create a Pspice model of square wave generator/ Wein bridge oscillator using 741 Opamp. - 2.
+- 1. Create a Pspice model of square wave generator/ Wein bridge oscillator using 741 Op-amp. - 2.
 To determine e/m of an electron by magnetron valve method. - 3.
 To determine e/k using transistor characteristics. - 4.
-To study dark and illumination characteristic of p-n junction solar cell and to determine(i) Its internal series resistance (ii) Diode ideality factor - 5.
+To study dark and illumination characteristic of p-n junction solar cell and to determine (i) Its internal series resistance (ii) Diode ideality factor - 5.
 To study the characteristics of following semiconductor devices (i) VDR (ii) photo transistor (iii) Thermistor (iv) IED - 6.
 To study the characteristics of MOSTET and MSSFET amplifier. - 7.
-To study dark and illumination characteristics of p-n junction solar cell and to determent its (i) Maximum power available (ii) Fill factor.
+To study dark and illumination characteristics of p-n junction solar cell and to determine its (i) Maximum power available (ii) Fill factor.

+Research Project

-Project/Dissertation Course Code: FS-PHY-DIS-407
+Course Code: PHY-PROJ-407

-This course will be based on preliminary research oriented topics both in theory and experiment.
-The teachers who will act as supervisors for the projects will float projects and any one of them will be allocated to the student.
+This course will be based on preliminary research oriented topics either in theory or experiment.
+The faculty members who will act as supervisors for the projects will float projects and any one of them will be allocated to the student.
 After the allotment, the student shall present synopsis in the department regarding aim, objective and method(s) to carry out the research project.
-The concerned department shall keep a record of the progress of the project undertaken by the students.
-At the completion of the project by the semester end, the student will submit Project Report in the form of Dissertation which will be examined by the examiners.
+The department shall keep a record of the progress of the project undertaken by the students.
+At the completion of the project by the semester end, the student will submit Project Report which will be examined by an external examiner.
 The examination shall consist of (a) Presentation and (b) Comprehensive viva-voce.